1. Study Contents

 Command of the English language (at least level B2 according to the Common European Framework for Languages must be proven by one of the following: TOEFL (total score of at least 87 Internet-Based TOEFL (TOEFL iBT)), IELTS (minimum 5.0 overall score), Cambridge certificate of Advanced English Test (grade A or B), language certificate from the German Academic exchange Service (DAAD) (minimum level (c) (roughly equivalent language proficiency levels of Europe B2).
 Your university entrance qualification will be accepted, if all these requirements are met and confirmed by the certificate: (1) English was the 1st, 2nd or 3rd foreign language (2) was continued until graduation (3) was graded at least "still good" (10 points).

-In addition, the candidates have to prove knowledge of Arabic (at least B2 of GER).
+In addition, the candidates have to prove their knowledge of Arabic (at least B2 of GER).
 Another criterion is a grade point average of at least 2.5 in the previous bachelor's degree.

 You are exempted from the obligation to prove your language skills if